martsa/punching_clock/README.md

 Folgende Dienste stehen während der Ausführung im Profil `dev` zur Verfügung:
 - REST-Schnittstelle der Applikation: http://localhost:8081
 - Dashboard der H2 Datenbank: http://localhost:8081/h2-console

+Unfortunately I am not able to bring fully Ui supported for now

+but feature like registraion and login works and I have mostly worked on Rest interfaces and things works well on rest interface.

+All functions are commented in the respective controllers for the paths

+/ entries

+/ Kunden

+/ project

+/ users